Edmund Kiss: Tiwanaku and Welteislehre

-Edmund Kiss was a follower of the pseudoscience Welteislehre (World Ice Theory).
-Welteislehre was a pseudoscientific hypothesis created by Hanns Hörbiger and Philipp Johann Heinrich Fauth during the 1890s.
+Edmund Kiss was a follower of the pseudo-science Welteislehre (World-Ice Theory).
+Welteislehre was a pseudo-scientific hypothesis created by Hanns Hörbiger and Philipp Johann Heinrich Fauth during the 1890s.
 Welteislehre suggests that the Earth and all other cosmic planetary bodies were made out of ice.
 One of the claims made in Hörbiger's book Glacial-Kosmogonie was that the Earth once had six satellite moons and that sometime in the ancient past, five of these moons were destroyed.
 According to Hörbiger, this event would have caused global flooding and the formation of continent-spanning glaciers.
 According to Hörbiger, flora and fauna could only survive at high altitudes such as those found in the Himalayas and the Andes.
-Kiss was attracted by the claim of global ice and wanted to explore the Andes for evidence to prove Hörbiger's theory.
+Edmund Kiss was attracted by the claim of global ice and wanted to explore the Andes for evidence to prove Hörbiger's theory.

 In 1927, Kiss made contact with an Austrian writer and amateur archaeologist Arthur Posnansky.
 Posnansky informed Kiss about the ruins of Tiwanaku.
 Posnansky had been undertaking research at Tiwanaku since the early 1900s and suggested that the temples built on the site predated the traditionally accepted date of 200 C.E. and were instead constructed around 17,000 B.C.E.
-Posnansky used pseudoscientific astronomical calculations on one of the walls at the site to obtain this date.
+Posnansky used pseudo-scientific astronomical calculations on one of the walls at the site to obtain this date.

 In 1928, Kiss used a 20,000 Mark reward he received in a writing contest to fund an expedition to Tiwanaku.
 Kiss generally agreed with Posnansky's findings and came to the conclusion that the ruins were not Andean in origin.
 These findings were based on Kiss's personal opinion that the ruins were "European" in design.
 He later stated in a letter translated by Heather Pringle, "The works of art and the architectural style of the prehistoric city are certainly not of Indian style…Rather they are probably the creations of Nordic men who arrived in the Andean Highlands as representatives of a special civilization.".
 Kiss theorized that the original builders of Tiwanaku were Nordic peoples who had begun construction of Tiwanaku almost one million years ago.
 Kiss claimed that the same Nordic race that he claimed built Tiwanaku had been the inhabitants of the mythical lost continent of Atlantis.